KenyanGeek/Deep-Learning/README.md

 # Deep-Learning Algorithms

-Here is a compilation of a range of *Deep Learning algorithms* for various tasks such as:
+Here is a compilation of a range of *Deep Learning algorithms* for tasks such as:

 - Image classification
 - Style transfer